 Tiger Quolls are the largest remaining marsupial predators on the Australian mainland and populations across the entire range were dramatically affected when the species was hunted for their fur and to protect the chickens of early settlers.
 As apex predators, Tiger Quolls naturally exist at low densities, so the removal of even a few can have a significant effect on the population of an entire region.
 Today, populations continue to be threatened through fragmentation of their habitat leading to isolation of small populations, competition, and direct predators by introduced foxes and cats.

-These Tiger Quoll joeys really are playing a vital role in conservation because they are assisting us with improving detection techniques for Wild Tiger Quolls.
-They are doing this by providing scats (droppings) for training a team of detection dogs and enabling us to learn more about their behaviour.
+These Tiger Quoll joeys really are playing a vital role in Australia conservation because they are assisting us with improving detection techniques for Wild Tiger Quolls.
+They are doing this by providing scats (droppings) for training a team of detection dogs and enabling us to learn more about their behavior.

-What other projects is the Conservation Ecology Centre undertaking in 2013?
+What projects is the Conservation Ecology Centre undertaking in 2013?

 Along with Tiger Quoll conservation, we also focus on conservation of one of Australia’s most loved icons, the koala.
-Koalas across Australia are facing a range of conservation challenges and here on the Great Ocean Road, declines in habitat pose a great threat.
+Koalas are facing a range of Australia conservation challenges and here on the Great Ocean Road, declines in habitat pose a great threat.

 Koalas in Victoria can be found in quite high densities in areas which support their preferred eucalyptus and, in a number of areas, these habitats are declining rapidly leaving stretches of dead trees and large numbers of koalas isolated in pockets of habitat.